jjoseph12/TissuuMaps-Bin2Cell-Visualization-/README.md

 ```
 Keep the destination as `~/.tissuumaps/plugins/CellExplorer*` on the server as well.

 5) On the NYGC cluster, you can use the launch_tissuumaps.sh to launch and get started easier!
-It is a headless server (three modes)
+It is a headless server (three modes).
+Path to slides means the path you want the file to open up on the UI directories otherwise it opens eveyrthing which is slow and might crash, for example: ~/.tissuumaps/launch_tissuumaps.sh --quiet /gpfs/commons/groups/innovation/jjoseph/

+(you can always type in paths in the UI later)

+Before make sure you give the script permission via: chmod +x launch_tissuumaps.sh

 ```bash
 # Quiet (modules ON)
 ~/.tissuumaps/launch_tissuumaps.sh --quiet /path/to/slides